toolleeo/cli-apps/README.md

 #### [sift](https://sift-tool.org/)

 Fast and powerful open source alternative to grep; it targets flexibility and performance: can be as fast as "regular" grep and allows to specify complex expressions to find text.

+# <a name="#resources"></a>Related resources

+A list of some online resoures that contribute interesting links to apps and info.

+[The Art of Command Line](#https://github.com/jlevy/the-art-of-command-line) - A wonderful summary from Joshua Levy regarding command line (Bash in particular) tools, programs, tips and tricks; contains many pointers to resources and repositories, in the form of "to do this you must know that", which gives great pointers but requires further investigation from different sources; translated in many languages.

+[Inconsolation blog](#https://inconsolation.wordpress.com/) - "Adventures with lightweight and minimalist software for Linux": reviews of many command-line programs; many programs reviewed (400+, at least), with screenshots and animated GIFs; the style of presentation is ironic and funny, but requires some effort to figure out the real contribution of a program.

+[CLIapps blog table](#http://www.jaredandcoralee.com/CLIapps.html) - A long list of CLI apps from Jared Bernard; some are quite outdated; pros: some CLI apps are put side-by-side with GUI counterparts; cons: no comments to the apps.

+[A little collection of cool unix terminal/console/curses tools](#https://kkovacs.eu/cool-but-obscure-unix-tools) - "Some are little-known, some are just too useful to miss, some are pure obscure..." from Kristof Kovacs; nice list with screenshot; mostly oriented to system administration; unfortunately there are no clickable links.

+[Caleb Xu shell awesome](#https://github.com/alebcay/awesome-shell) - Focused on UNIX shell tools.

+[Adam Harris awesome CLI apps](#https://github.com/aharris88/awesome-cli-apps) - Nice list of tools; somehow too much Javascript/Node.js-centered for my tastes.

+[Marcel Bischoff awesome commandd line apps](#https://github.com/herrbischoff/awesome-command-line-apps) - Nice up-to-date list of useful tools.

+[CLI-Apps](#http://cli-apps.org/) - A site that aims at collecting and organizing CLI apps information from user contributions; considering its social-oriented nature, it misses several mainstream apps.

+[Awesome CLI by sintaxi](#https://github.com/sintaxi/awesome-cli/blob/master/README.md) - Relatively short list with short descriptions; with some original entries.